Yasmeen-Mohamed2024/Generative-AI-DEPI-Graduation-Project/README.md

-Title: Generative AI-DEPI Graduation Project
+Title: Generative AI-DEPI Graduation Project - Image Captioning, Arabic Translation and Text-to-Speech (TTS) Pipeline

+Description: This project demonstrates a pipeline that processes an input image, generates an English caption, translates it into Arabic, and converts it into spoken Arabic audio using machine learning models

 sdk: gradio